How front brake pads work

 - Brake system cleaner aerosol

-- Floor jack (if necessary).
+- Trolley jack (if necessary).
 Not your car’s emergency jack

 - Flat-bladed screwdriver